noiseprotocol/noise_spec/noise.md

    if one is included).
 A recommended idiom is for the value zero to indicate no change from the current Noise protocol, and for applications to reject messages with an unknown value.
-This allows future protocol versions to specify handshake re-initialization or any other compatibility-breaking change (protocol extensions that don't break compatibility can be handled within Noise payloads).
+This allows future protocol versions to specify fallback handshakes or any other compatibility-breaking change (protocol extensions that don't break compatibility can be handled within Noise payloads).